Welcome

 What are tiger bells?

-Side view of a tiger bell from S.E.
-Mindanao (the Philippines)
+Side view of a tiger bell from SE Mindanao (the Philippines)

 Intriguing questions

-In 1975, in the Musée de l'Homme in Paris (France, now the Musée Quay Branly) I found several bells on a shaman's costume from the Ewenk, an ethnic group in S.E.
-Siberia.
-These were almost identical to tiger bells I had seen in the Philippines.
-I found the enormous distance between the two locations intriguing and decided to try and find out more about the history of these bells: how old they are, how they came to be where they are, where they were produced and where and how they are used.
-Not being an anthropologist, I had to start from scratch.
+In 1975, in the Musée de l'Homme in Paris (France, now Musée Quai Branly) I noticed four bells on a shaman's costume from the Tungus, an ethnic group in SE Siberia (now better known as Ewenk).
+These bells were almost identical to tiger bells I had seen in the Philippines.
+I found the enormous distance between the two locations, SE Mindanao and SE Siberia, intriguing.
+When discussing this with friends and experts the very first suggestion for this large distribution area was invariably: trade.
+From the very first moment I found this idea too easy.
+With the growing number of observations I became more and more convinced that trade was only one of the factors.
+I decided to try and find out more about the history of these bells, how old they are, how they came to be where they are, where they were produced and how they are used.

-A tiger bell on a shaman's costume from S.E.
-Siberia
+A tiger bell on a shaman's costume from SE Siberia

-Collection Musée de l'Homme, Paris
+Collection Musée de l'Homme (now Musée Quai Branly), Paris

 I started this informal research in 1975.
-Since then I have found out a number of things.
-The most important finding is that some groups have bells with this design by the tens and sometimes hundreds while other groups within the same area, sometimes neighbours, do not have one single tiger bell.
-Examples are several minority groups in S.E.
-Mindanao, several Dayak groups in Kalimantan, and ethnic groups in S.E.
-Siberia.
-This has led to the assumption that trade could not have been the only distribution factor.
-Trade is too indiscriminate a factor to explain this obvious preference by some groups.
+Not being an anthropologist I had to start from scratch.
+Soon I found out a number of things.
+The most striking finding is that some groups have bells with this design by the dozens and sometimes even hundreds while other groups within the same area, sometimes neighbors, do not have one single tiger bell.
+Examples are several minority groups in SE Mindanao, several Dayak groups in Kalimantan, and ethnic groups in SE Siberia.
+This to me was an indication that trade could not have been the only distribution factor.
+Trade is too indiscriminate to explain this obvious preference by some groups.
 Could it be possible that some of these groups already possessed tiger bells before they reached their present location?
-If so, this could link those groups wìth the tiger bell and those withòut the tiger bell to various migration waves in Asia.
+If so, this could link those groups having tiger bells and those nòt having tiger bells to various migration waves in Asia.
 It could also mean that tiger bells found with these groups are very old.

 A tiger bell on a child's ankle, Bahau Dayak, Kalimantan